mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 * Certificates of blessing, baptism and confirmation, and priesthood ordination are given to ward members.

-* The annual membership record audit is conducted and all audit exceptions are promptly corrected (see [33.6.19](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number43-p145#title_number43)).
+* The semiannual membership record audit is conducted and all audit exceptions are promptly corrected (see [33.6.19](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number43-p145#title_number43)).

-* The ward’s annual history is submitted to the stake at the end of each year (see [33.7](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number44-p177#title_number44)).
+* Ward clerks organize and coordinate the collection of stories for the unit history.
+If ward history specialists are called, they assist.
+(See [33.7.1](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number66-p171#title_number66).)

 33.3.2.3